 Combinatorial characterization of false positive ancestral syntenies.
 It is interesting to remark that, with matrices of degree 2, most false positives can be identified in a simple way.
-True positive rows define a set of paths in the graph $G_M$ , representing ancestral genome segments, while false positive rows $\{i,j\}$ , unless i or j is an extremity of such a path (in which case it does not exhibit any combinatorial sign of being a false positive), both the vertices i and j belong to a claw in the graph $G_M$ .
+True positive rows define a set of paths in the graph G_M , representing ancestral genome segments, while false positive rows $\{i, j\}$, unless i or j is an extremity of such a path (in which case it does not exhibit any combinatorial sign of being a false positive), both the vertices i and j belong to a claw in the graph G_M .
 And it is easy to detect all edges in this graph with both ends belonging to a claw.
-In order to extend this approach to more general datasets, where $\Delta(M) > 2$ , it would be helpful to better understand the impact of adding a false positive row in M. The most promising approach would be to start from the partition refinement (Habib et al., 2000) obtained from all true positive rows and form a better understanding of the combinatorial structure of connected components of the overlap graph that do not have the C1P.
+In order to extend this approach to more general datasets, where $\Delta(M) > 2$, it would be helpful to understand better the impact of adding a false positive row in M. The most promising approach would be to start from the partition refinement [17] obtained from all true positive rows and form a better understanding of the combinatorial structure of connected components of the overlap graph that do not have the C1P.

 Computation speed.
-On large datasets, especially with matrices with an arbitrary number of entries 1 per row, some connected components of the overlap graph can be very large, see the data in Chauve et al. (2010), for example.
+On large datasets, especially with matrices with an arbitrary number of entries 1 per row, some connected components of the overlap graph can be very large (see the data in [8] for example).
 In order to speed up the computations, algorithmic design and engineering developments are required, both in the joint generation algorithm and in the problem of testing the C1P for matrices after rows are added or removed.